 - a.
 Bottoms should not show excessive skin.
-Distressed jeans are allowable at the knee and below. - b.
+Distressed jeans are allowable at the knee and below.
+If distressed on the thigh or above something must be worn underneath. - b.
 Bottoms should be sized appropriately, including waist and length, with no undergarments exposed. - c.
 Dresses, jumpers, shorts, skorts and skirts must be of modest length.
 The length of these items may not be above the student's fingertips when the student's arms are relaxed at his/her side. - d.
 If belts are worn, they must not be oversized and must be buckled. - e.
 Leggings and jeggings are not appropriate.